- Competitive Analysis

 Let that sink in for a minute.

 Not only is video marketing on the rise, but brands also need to be able to produce them quickly.
-No longer can you spend six months fine-tuning a video campaign—well, you can, but while you’re painstakingly editing footage, your competitor has already hosted 10 live videos, completed three social video marketing campaign cycles, and raised customer retention by 25 percent.
+No longer can you spend six months fine-tuning a video campaign—well, you can, but while you’re painstakingly editing footage, your competitor has already hosted 10 live videos, completed three social video marketing campaign cycles, and raised customer retention by 25%.

 - Consumers and their relationship with online video